FE Practice

 • Digital Systems (9%)

 Don't skip engineering economics: Present worth, annual cost, and rate-of-return problems are among the most formulaic on the entire FE exam.
-The P/A, P/F, and A/P factor equations are in the reference handbook—learn to find them quickly and these become nearly free points.
+The P/A, P/F, and A/P factor equations are in the reference handbook—learn to find them quickly and these become efficient scoring opportunities.

 Essential Study Tools